Prior99/hyrest/docs/api-server.md

 });
 ```

-The context can then be used in a [context validation](#how-about-validation-against-my-database) or
-injected as an argument:
+The context can then be used in a [context validation](api-validation#context-sensitive-validation) or injected as an argument using [@context](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#context):

 ```typescript
 @route("GET", "/user/:id")
 public async getUser(@param("id") id: string, @context ctx?: any)
 ```

 It can afterwards be used in the route method.
-It is recommended to make the context argument an optional
-one to be able to skip it when calling the route from the frontend.
+It is recommended to make the context argument an optional argument to be able to skip it when calling the route from the frontend.

 ## Authorization

-[Authorization](api-authorization) comes in two modes in Hyrest: All routes are protected by default, or no routes are protected.
+[Authorization](api-authorization) comes in two modes in Hyrest:

+1. All routes are protected by default.
+2. No routes are protected by default.

 This can be configured by [setting the default authorization mode](https://prior99.gitlab.io/hyrest/api/hyrest-express/interfaces/hyrestbuilder.html#defaultauthorizationmode) on the middleware: